BattleZips

 Background on Elliptic Curves

-Elliptic curves are geometric constructions whose equations make them ideal for .
+Elliptic curves are geometric constructions whose equations make them ideal for asymmetric encryption.
 They enable a form of public key cryptography where a user is able to create a private key from the curve that can then be used to derive a public key which is represented by two points on the curve.
 There are many different curves that are used based on different equations

 ECDSA